Accessibility statement

 Biography

 Ruth is a Professor in the Sociology Department at the University of York.
 Her background in Sociology is united with an interest in crime and deviance, death studies and popular culture and celebrity.
-Notably she is now developing a career focus on pedagogy (the method and practice of teaching).
+She is passionate about innovation in teaching and learning and is a keen advocate for 'learning on the move' through podcasted self guiding walks:

-Watch The Long Boi Phenomenon: A Sociological Perspective featuring Ruth and the famous campus duck.
+Watch The Long Boi Phenomenon: A Sociological Perspective featuring Ruth and the famous dead campus duck.

 Teaching